branch-mc/search-gpt/README.md

 ## Description

-`search-gpt` is a Python script that uses the OpenAI API to generate responses to questions inputted by the user.
-The script extracts relevant content from a web page and passes it to the OpenAI API to generate a response.
-The web page is determined based on the user's input.
+`search-gpt` is a Python script that uses the OpenAI API to summarize web pages.
+The script extracts relevant content from a web page and passes it to the OpenAI API to summarize.
 The script runs in the command line and requires an OpenAI API key.

 ## Requirements